 Welcome to the 2023 year-end edition of our net worth tracker.
 I’ll review our December net worth as usual and then take a look at how 2023 treated us overall.
 I started tracking our net worth when this blog started, which was at the beginning of September 2019.

 I started by creating the Net Worth Baseline report.

 You can view Previous Net Worth reports HERE.

-December, as usual, was a busy month for us.
+December, as usual, was an incredibly busy month for us.
 We did our normal work routine during the week, aside from Christmas week.
-Our plans filled with friends and family were foiled by colds, fevers and Mr. 19.
-We’ll get together eventually and have Christmas in January.
-That said, my family still enjoyed our time together and we had fun!

 Here’s how December compares to last month:

 December Account Breakdown

 Let’s take a quick look at what happened in December.